 The photograph below gives an indication of what the interior looks like today.

 The Bell Tower of the Cathedral, 57 metres (187 ft) in height, was added in the 13th century but underwent extensive reconstruction at the beginning of the 20th century, and provides access to the top of the tower, with good views over the surrounding area.
 This is looked at in the article on the Cathedral of St Domnius.

 Originally with three temples, only one of which - the Temple of Jupiter - has survived.
 This was converted to the Baptistery of St John in the 6th century.

 The statue of Jupiter was replaced by a statue of St. John the Baptist.
 This stands on a plinth in front of the baptismal font and which many people throw coins into.
 The room has a beautiful barrel coffered vaulted ceiling.

 The palace complex had offices, storage facilities and baths, together with courtyards and gardens.

 The northern section of the palace is less well preserved.
 This is thought to have been where the soldiers and servants were accommodated and where the storage facilities were located.

-Over time, much of the antiquities were destroyed or stolen, including the sarcophagus of Diocletian, and its fate is not known.
+Over time, much of the antiquities were destroyed or stolen, including the sarcophagus of Diocletian, and its fate is unknown.

 Additional works resulted in the palace being incorporated into the City of Split as it developed, yet the original palace can still be seen and provides an impression of how it was when used by Diocletian.

-In 1979 the palace and surrounding historic city was declared a UNESCO World Heritage Site.
-Currently the World Monuments Fund is working on a conservation project at the palace, which includes the cleaning and restoring of the stone and plasterwork and also the surveying of its structural integrity.
+In 1979 the palace and the surrounding historic city was declared a UNESCO World Heritage Site.
+Currently, the World Monuments Fund is working on a conservation project at the palace, which includes the cleaning and restoring of the stone and plasterwork and also the surveying of its structural integrity.